aimms/documentation/dataexchange/mapping.rst

 During write
 ------------

-When generating a JSON, XML, CSV or Excel file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes through either the :token:`maps-to`, :token:`write-filter` or :token:`force-dense` attributes, and will try to find the lowest subtuple associated with all these identifiers, for all indices bound at this level (through the :token:`binds-to`, :token:`name-binds-to`, :token:`iterative-binds-to`, or :token:`implicit-binds-to` attributes) while fixing the indices already found at a previous level.
-If such a subtuple can be found, the new indices at this level will be stored, and any mappped value-holding nodes at this level will be written the associated values of any multi-dimensional identifiers matching with the value of the currently bound indices, and the Data Exchange library will iterate over all any structural or iterative child nodes recursively.
+When generating a JSON, XML, CSV or Excel file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes through either the :token:`maps-to`, :token:`write-filter` or :token:`force-dense` attributes, and will try to find the lowest sub-tuple associated with all these identifiers, for all indices bound at this level (through the :token:`binds-to`, :token:`name-binds-to`, :token:`iterative-binds-to`, or :token:`implicit-binds-to` attributes) while fixing the indices already found at a previous level.
+If such a sub-tuple can be found, the new indices at this level will be stored, and any mappped value-holding nodes at this level will be written the associated values of any multi-dimensional identifiers matching with the value of the currently bound indices, and the Data Exchange library will iterate over all any structural or iterative child nodes recursively.
 If no further multi-dimensional data can be found for a particular node, the Data Exchange library will track back to the parent node, and try to progress there.

 The message here is that an JSON, XML, CSV or Excel sheet tree is generated solely on the basis of multi-dimensional identifiers in the mapping, and *never* on the basis of any of the :token:`binds-to` attributes.
 Such nodes will be generated based on indices bound by iterating over multi-dimensional data.